BarrelTB/EventTrackerProject/README.md

 ### Lessons Learned
 - desc is a MySql reserved word (check for sql reserved words during database building)
-- Better understanding how how to implement RESTful services
+- Better understanding how to implement RESTful services